badbreaking/solr-tika/README.md

 2) The authentication is disabled so you just click: connect

-3) In the Try "Neo4jwith live data" block click on: Open guide
+3) In the "Try Neo4j with live data" block click on: Open guide

 4) In the "Movie Graph Guide" panel click on: next